jltinker/SelfCalGroupFinder/README.md

 kdGroupFinder inputfile zmin zmax frac_area [fluxlim] [color] [wcenvalues 1-6] [Bsat_values 1-4] [wchi_values 1-4]> out

 - inputfile: the galaxy file in which to find the groups (format described below)
 - zmin: minimum redshift.
 Mainly for volume-limited samples.
-For flux-limited, use value below all galaxies in file
+For flux-limited, use value below all galaxies in file.
-- zmax: maximum redshift. .Mainly for volume-limited samples.
+- zmax: maximum redshift.
+Mainly for volume-limited samples.
 For flux-limited, use value above all galaxies in file.
+- fracarea: the fraction of the sky covered by the galaxy sample.
+(Used to calculate volumes).
 - fluxlim - 1/0 to delineate if the input file is flux-limted or volume-limited.
 - color - 1/0 will the input file have color information (for each galaxy, 1=quiescent, 0=star-forming).
 - wcenvalues - these are the 6 free parameters that govern the weights on the total group luminosity.
 These are taken from Equation (4) in the SDSS Application paper (Tinker 2020).